100 WVIA Way

 Investigators said they expected Sheerer would test positive for marijuana if tested because he smoked it two weeks ago at a party with his brother.

-Charges against Sheerer were still pending as of 4:30 p.m.
-Tuesday.
-Court documents showed he was expected to face two felony child endangerment charges and two misdemeanor reckless endangerment charges.
+Sheerer faces two felony child endangerment charges and two misdemeanor reckless endangerment charges.

-Roger DuPuis joins WVIA News from the Wilkes-Barre Times Leader.
-His 24 years of experience in journalism, as both a reporter and editor, included several years at The Scranton Times-Tribune.
-His beat assignments have ranged from breaking news, local government and politics, to business, healthcare, and transportation.
+Deputy editor/reporter Roger DuPuis joined WVIA News in February 2024.
+His 25 years of experience in journalism include work as a reporter and editor in Pennsylvania and New York.
+His beat assignments over those decades have ranged from breaking news, local government and politics, to business, healthcare, and transportation.
 He has a lifelong interest in urban transit, particularly light rail, and authored a book about Philadelphia's trolley system.
-You can email Roger at rogerdupuis@wvia.org